After Thomas

-After Thomas is a television drama film, first broadcast in the United Kingdom on 26 December 2006, on ITV.
+After Thomas is a television drama film first broadcast in the United Kingdom on 26 December 2006 on ITV.
 It was produced by Beryl Vertue and Elaine Cameron, directed by Simon Shore, and written by Lindsey Hill.

-The plot is about the severely autistic child Kyle Graham and the progress he makes when his parents adopt Thomas, a golden retriever.
+It follows a severely autistic child Kyle Graham and the progress he makes when his parents adopt Thomas, a golden retriever.
 It is based on the true story of Scottish child Dale Gardner and his dog Henry.

 Plot

-Kyle Graham (Andrew Byrne) is a severely autistic child with limited communication skills, has really bad meltdowns and is not toilet-trained.
-His condition tests the patience of his parents Nicola (Keeley Hawes) and Rob (Ben Miles).
+Kyle Graham is a severely autistic child with limited communication skills, has intense meltdowns and is not toilet-trained.
+His condition tests the patience of his parents Nicola and Rob.

 Nicola believes that the symptoms of Kyle's autism can be made less severe over time by attempting to integrate him with the world around him.
-Rob, however, believes that the best solution is to send Kyle to a specialist boarding school run by the charismatic and caring headteacher John Havers (Clive Mantle).
-Rob, who has not had sex with his wife for years, becomes more torn when family friend Rachel (Lorraine Pilkington) offers him casual sex.
-Nicola's only respite is the unwavering support of her mother Pat (Sheila Hancock) and father Jim (Duncan Preston), who dote on Kyle and provide practical support when needed.
+Rob, however, believes that the best solution is to send Kyle to a specialist boarding school run by the charismatic and caring headteacher John Havers.
+Rob, who has not had sex with his wife for years, becomes more torn when family friend Rachel offers him casual sex.
+Nicola's only respite is the unwavering support of her mother Pat and father Jim, who dote on Kyle and provide practical support when needed.

-Open-minded on autism therapies, Nicola reads about a child whose condition improved with the help of a therapy dog; Rob remains sceptical, believing that Kyle will either be terrified of the dog or oblivious to its existence.
+Open–minded on autism therapies, Nicola reads about a child whose condition improved with the help of a therapy dog; Rob remains skeptical, believing that Kyle will either be terrified of the dog or oblivious to its existence.
 Kyle names his golden retriever puppy Thomas after Thomas the Tank Engine.
 Slowly, through Thomas, he learns about emotions and interpersonal relationships.
 Rob discovers that he can quell his son's tantrums by speaking in a different voice that Kyle believes is that of Thomas.
 Rob and Nicola's marriage improves and she becomes pregnant with her second child.
 Thomas falls ill and the couple fear that if the dog should die, their son will regress.
 However, he makes a full recovery.
 In the final scene of the film, Kyle acknowledges his parents for the first time and says that he loves them.

 Before the credits, an epilogue shows what happened to the real-life counterparts portrayed as characters in the film.
+The real-life Kyle now plays in a pop punk band called Firing at Statues.